In This Article

 When your passion twists are completed, you can ensure their longevity with a holding mousse.
 Rogers opts for the Bronner Brothers Foam Moisturizing Wrapping Lotion ($4) to finish her passion twists, which adds moisture, bounce, shine, and body.

 As the creator of Passion Twists, Rogers says the style can last up to two months.
 Though, a touchup can help extend wear for a few weeks.
 Like other twisted styles, smaller twists last longer and provide both volume and fullness.
 For your real hair’s health, make sure your Passion Twists aren’t installed too long.
-Tanya Pebbles of East Coast Styles advises you not to keep your protective style in beyond 12 weeks in an interview with Bustle.
+Tanya Pebbles of East Coast Styles advises you not to keep your protective style in beyond 12 weeks.

 When it comes to liquids, Rogers says Passion Twists are water-friendly.
 So, you don’t have to worry if you want to go for a swim, get caught in the rain, or just want to wash your hair.
 However, use your own discretion when wetting your twists since you don’t want them to begin to unravel.